Nelson™ Basic Cabinet SeriesPrice: $815.00-$7,599.00

 Design by George Nelson, 1946.

 By Herman Miller.

 The Herman Miller Basic Cabinet Series is a reintroduction of a classic casework collection.
-Building on the Nelson™ Platform Bench, the components of the Basic Cabinet Series work with the Bench or as stand-alone furniture.
+Building on the Nelson™ Platform Bench and Metal Leg Platform Bench, the components of the Basic Cabinet Series work with the Bench or as stand-alone furniture.
 Clean-lined, functional, and versatile, this modular storage system fits the way you live now and the way you will live tomorrow.
 It looks good and works well in any room in the apartment you're starting out in, the house you move into, the condo you downsize to.

 These pieces look like the fine furniture they are.
 They're also a system, with components coordinated in size, shape, and design.
 All components are manufactured with a minimum number of standard dimensions, which will remain basic and ensure ongoing flexibility through the years.

 The Series allows for the most flexibility with vertical or horizontal arrangements that achieve a custom-made, built-in look.
 There are two veneer options available: Light Brown Walnut and Natural Oak.
 Components are offered with platform bases for mounting to the Nelson™ Platform Benches (sold separately) and most are also offered with a 5.5" black wooden leg option for stand-alone applications.

 The Nelson™ Platform Bench is not included and is sold separately.